wp-plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.1 =

+* Updated language files for localization that were missed in version 2.0.

 = 2.0 =

-SVG Support has been completely re-written and re-structured.
+* SVG Support has been completely re-written and re-structured.
 It now includes an admin settings page with instructions, plus options for restricting to admin use only and setting a custom CSS target class.

 = 1.0 =

-Initial Release.
+* Initial Release.

 == Translations ==